mvolkmann/blog/src/sample.md

 The endpoint for "DELETE /dog" deletes the dog with a given id and returns nothing.
 This will result in the table row for the dog being deleted.

+We won't examine the CSS for this project, but it can be found
+<a href="https://github.com/mvolkmann/htmx-examples/blob/main/htmx-crud/public/styles.css" target="_blank">here</a>.

 ## List of Lists Project